arjmandi/purple/README.md

 I think we don't put enough research on this part and we jump too fast to implement intelligence.
 This is how actually business world works: Implement what works, do things that don't scale, etc. then we'll figure out where to go after that.

-Now that we've [built big models](https://arxiv.org/pdf/2203.15556.pdf), and we're lining up GPU racks can also be a good opportunity to look for other ways too.
+Now that we've[built big models](https://arxiv.org/pdf/2203.15556.pdf), and we're lining up GPU racks can also be a good opportunity to look for other ways too.

 - --

-staying alive, minimize pain, boredom, laziness

 smart people see some patterns and connections to exploit. many of the hard problems get solved this way. a way of designing intelligence. and on the side it raises a question that are these connections these people make related to their brain structure? are the connection that people with high eq make related to their brian?